makerdao/community/governance/votes/Executive vote - August 18, 2023.md

 - Increase WBTC-B Stability Fee by 0.11% from 6.19% to **6.30%**.
 - Increase WBTC-C Stability Fee by 0.11% from 5.44% to **5.55%**.

-Please review the forum [thread](https://forum.makerdao.com/t/request-for-gov12-1-2-edit-to-the-stability-scope-to-quickly-modify-enhanced-dsr-based-on-observed-data/21581) to inform your position prior to voting.
+Please review the forum [thread](https://forum.makerdao.com/t/request-for-gov12-1-2-edit-to-the-stability-scope-to-quickly-modify-enhanced-dsr-based-on-observed-data/21581) to inform your position before voting.

 ### Smart Burn Engine Parameter Updates

-As per this successful governance [poll](https://vote.makerdao.com/polling/QmTRJNNH), the following parameter updates to the Smart Burn Engine will take place, if this executive proposal passes.
+Per this successful governance [poll](https://vote.makerdao.com/polling/QmTRJNNH), the following parameter updates to the Smart Burn Engine will occur if this executive proposal passes.

 - Increase [Smart Burn Engine Cooldown (`hop`)](https://manual.makerdao.com/parameter-index/smart-burn-engine/param-surplus-cooldown) by 4,731 seconds from 1,577 seconds to **6,308 seconds**.
 - Increase [Smart Burn Engine Lot Size (`bump`)](https://manual.makerdao.com/parameter-index/smart-burn-engine/param-surplus-lot-size) by 15,000 DAI from 5,000 DAI to **20,000 DAI**.

-Please review the forum [thread](https://forum.makerdao.com/t/smart-burn-engine-parameters-update-1/21545) to inform your position prior to voting.
+Please review the forum [thread](https://forum.makerdao.com/t/smart-burn-engine-parameters-update-1/21545) to inform your position before voting.

 ### Non-EDSR Related Parameter changes